HeliosProfiles/DCS-CH-47F-Profile-by-MadKreator37/README.md

 # Helios Profile for the CH-47F Chinook by MadKreator37
-This is a profile for Helios Virtual Cockpit to support the _aircraft.

 # Helios Profile for the CH-47F Chinook (Pilot Only) for DCS World by MadKreator37
 ----